elazarg/ug-data/README.md

 The code here is not important.
 Really.
 It's all about the data.
 [`course_list.json`](course_list.json) is a valid [JSON](https://en.wikipedia.org/wiki/JSON#Example) file containing information about courses in the Technion.
 Please take a look at it: as a JSON file, it's human-readable.
 Another interesting file is [`reverse_kdam.json`](reverse_kdam.json).

-It is also machine-readable, of course.
+JSON is also machine-readable, of course.
 To read this file and use it in your program, simply load it as a JSON file.
 For example, in Python your code can be:

 ```python
 with open('course_list.json', encoding='utf8') as f: